aberbenni/grails-angular-scaffolding/readme.md

 The HTML templates need to be generated individually for each domain class as they contain the markup needed to represent the properties of that class in a list or a form.
 However, the JavaScript used for the CRUD interface is the same for all domain classes.

 ## Customizing

+### Templating

+The deafult theme uses [Twitter Bootstrap](http://www.getbootstrap.com) but if you like to use your theme follow the instruction in [Grails Platform UI Plugin](http://platform-ui.org/doc/latest/guide/themes.html) docs.

 ### Enable optimistic locking check